TheClownBongo/Getting-and-Cleaning-Data-Project-/README.md

 standard deviation of measured quantities, and obtain summary data for each subject and each activity (walking, walking upstairs, walking downstairs, sitting, standing, and laying).

-In the train and test directory, you have 3 files and a directory subject_j.txt indicates which subject provided the information, j = train, test y_j.txt gives the label of the activity, j = train, test X_j.txt gives the measurements collected, j = train, test The directory Inertial Signals has for the x, y, and z coordinates The body acceleration signal obtained by substracting the gravity from total acceleration body_acc_i_j.txt, i = x,y,z, j = train, test
+In the train and test directory, you have 3 files and a directory 1 subject_j.txt indicates which subject provided the information, j = train, test 2 y_j.txt gives the label of the activity, j = train, test 3 X_j.txt gives the measurements collected, j = train, test
-The angular velocity vector measured by gyroscope for each window sample body_gyro_i_j.txt, i=x,y,z, j = train, test The acceleration signal from the smart phone accelerometer in standard gravity units total_acc_i_j.txt, i=x,y,z, j = train, test

 Load the train data into the data frame trainSmartPhoneData, including the activity code and the subject number